UNCLASSIFIED (U)

 2 FAM 441.6 TERMINATING AD/OD

 a.
 Post must send a formal cable following deliberations by the EAC setting out the COM's request to terminate AD/OD.
-The termination request will be packaged by the regional bureau EX via an action memo to M.
+In making the request, the COM should consider whether conditions warrant a transition to restricted operations status pursuant to 2 FAM 442.
+The termination request will be packaged by the regional bureau EX via an action memo to M. Required documentation for terminating AD/OD includes:

-(1) Action memo to M requesting termination of AD or OD approval –Be sure it adheres to the line's AM template on InfoLInk. (regional bureau/EX is drafter);
+(1) Action memo to M requesting termination of AD or OD approval – ensure it adheres to the Line's action memo template on InfoLink (regional bureau/EX is drafter);

 (2) Tab 1 - Cable terminating AD/OD (regional bureau/EX is drafter);